marin590/Happy-Numbers/README.md

 A happy number is the one that the last digit of the sum of the square of its digits is 1

+The number to evaluate can be as big as the universe!

 A Fault-Tolerant Computing practice

 Universidad de Guadalajara